Graduate Retail Schemes

 How do graduate retail schemes work?

-Grad jobs in retail tend to last anywhere from one year to three years, with rotations between multiple departments and business areas.
-You can work for a retail company that has a physical store or is based online which will help determine what time of departments you will work in.
+Retail graduate schemes last anywhere from one year to three years, with rotations between multiple departments and business areas.
+You can work for a retail company that has a physical store or is based online, which will help determine what type of departments you will work in.

-It’s also important to note that you can apply for grad jobs in retail up to two years after you graduate, so you can take some time off after university!
+It’s also important to note that you can apply for graduate roles up to two years after you graduate, so you can take some time off after university if you wish!

 Types of graduate retail jobs